Timmeey86/CustomTrainingStatisticsPlugin/README.md

 # Goal Percentage Counter (Bakkesmod Plugin for Rocket League)

-This is a plugin for https://www.bakkesmod.com/index.php which gathers statistics about your success during custom training:
+This is a customizable plugin for https://www.bakkesmod.com/index.php which gathers statistics about your success during custom training:

 ![](./img/GoalPercentageCounterBanner.png)

 # Supported Use Cases

-- Repeating a single shot within a custom training pack over and over again, and measuring your progress
+- Repeating a single shot within a custom training pack over and over again, and measuring your progress, where:
+  - each shot ends with a scoring a goal
+  - each shot ends with hitting the ball at least once (e.g. speed flip training packs)
 - Repeating several different shots within a custom training pack multiple times, while tracking the overall goal percentage

 # Known Limitations

-- The plugin can currently only be used for training mechanics which end with you scoring the ball.
+- The plugin can currently only be used for training mechanics which either end with you scoring a goal, or hitting the ball.
 For counting things like the number of flip resets you made, there are already other existing plugins.

 # How to Install Manually